a-li-sa/weather-dashboard/README.md

 >Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.

-I built a weather dashboard that runs in the browser and feature dynamically updated HTML and CSS.
+I built a weather dashboard that runs in the browser and features dynamically updated HTML and CSS.
 I used the [OpenWeather API](https://openweathermap.org/api) and the [GeoNames API](http://www.geonames.org/export/web-services.html) to retrieve weather data and timezones for cities.
-[Moment](https://momentjs.com/) and [Moment Timezone](https://momentjs.com/timezone/) used in this application to display the dates on the weather forecast as well as the sunrise and sunset times.
+[Moment](https://momentjs.com/) and [Moment Timezone](https://momentjs.com/timezone/) were used in this application to display the dates on the weather forecast as well as the sunrise and sunset times.

-This application is for anyone, especially travelers who want to see the weather outlook for multiple cities to plan a trip accordingly.
+This application is for anyone, especially for travelers who want to see the weather outlook for multiple cities to plan a trip accordingly.

 ### Acceptance Criteria
 GIVEN a weather dashboard with form inputs